isomerpages/moe-sls/_teacher-user-guide/Author/Use Authoring Copilot to create New Sections (New).md

 * If Modules are submitted to the Community Gallery, tags will allow teachers to find the Module using filters and relevant search terms.
 <img alt="Use Authoring Copilot to create New Sections" style="width: 100%;" src="/images/2Teacher/AU_ACP6.png">
 <br>
 In the Additional Details field, add broad pedagogical considerations for specific curricular outcomes.
-This can include specifying learning experience(s) with their description(s), incorporating 21CC and Digital Competencies, and directing the ACP to create success criteria from the learning outcomes.
+This can include specifying <a target="_blank" href="https://sites.google.com/moe.edu.sg/guide-to-e-pedagogy/edtech-ps/learning-experiences/e-pedagogy-learning-experiences">learning experience(s)</a> with their description(s), incorporating 21CC and Digital Competencies, and directing the ACP to create success criteria from the learning outcomes.

 <u>Note:</u>
 * An example set of Additional Details: